Credit Card Payments and Payment Gateways in Australia

 The big Australian banks are working on a new EFTPOS style system that would work on the Internet.
 It is called MAMBO and is designed for the banks to not lose as much revenue to Visa and Mastercard systems.
 This may be something to consider if you are planning an eCommerce site soon.

 PayPal is always a good start due to it's features and security. eWay have some great new products that can have you up and running quickly without the need for a seperate merchant account.
+However Stripe is currently my go to payment gateway mainly due to the features and ease of integration with my systems.
+I agree with the developer first philosphy.

 With security being an issue the solution that suits you depends on what you are selling.